S-YOU/dpdk/README.md

 ## Explanation of Directories

-1. src/dpdkNimInc - DPDK Nim include files.
+1. dpdk - DPDK Nim include files.
 These are the Nim API to the C DPDK library.
-There is a file `dpdk.nim` which includes all necessary DPDK Nim files for your Nim DPDK project.

-2. src/rteErrorWrapper - There is a `rte_error_wrapper.nim` file in dpdkNimInc which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file rte_error_wrapper.a.
+2. rteErrorWrapper - There is a `rte_error_wrapper.nim` file which allows Nim to get the C DPDK rte_errno variable via the procedure get_rte_errno() using the archive file rte_error_wrapper.a.
 This has the Nim prototype:

 	`proc get_rte_errno*(): cint {.importc, header: "rte_error_wrapper.h".}`

-3. src/extraCHdrs4Nim - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
-These are referenced by the files in `dpdkNimInc` using Nim pragmas.
+3. extraHdrs/cDecStructs.h - These are extra headers that were made to include the structs that are declared in the DPDK C files that were referenced by the DPDK header files.
+These are referenced by the files in `dpdk` using Nim pragmas.

 4. makeDPDKNim.sh - Bash script to save you time building a Nim DPDK project.
-It is a copy of gcc switches used by the DPDK Makefiles.
+It is a copy of gcc switches used by the DPDK Makefiles plus some extras.

-5. examples/dpdkNimExamples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
+5. examples/examples - Example Nim versions of the DPDK helloworld and rxtx_callbacks examples.
 Please look here to see how to call the Nim DPDK API.

-6. examples/dpdkExamplesMod - Modified versions of the original DPDK C examples.
+6. examples/C_Examples - Modified versions of the original DPDK C examples.
 This currently has the C rxtx_callbacks example modified to time the average packet latencies.

 7. dpdk.nimble - file to be used by nimble. `nimble install dpdk' will install both C DPDK and Nim bindings. `nimble uninstall dpdk` will uninstall both C DPDK and Nim bindings.